KARAN-D05/High-Performace-Adder-Architectures/README.md

 | 08 | Jacobi Iterative Solver | HPC accelerators, solver ASICs | Planned |

 One module added per month alongside primary RTL and architecture study.

-## ⚙️ Languages Used

-**C** for algorithms where bit-level mechanics matter: explicit integer widths (`int32_t`, `int64_t`), bitwise shifts, overflow detection.
-The hardware proximity is intentional.

-**Fortran 90** for algorithms where the arithmetic structure matters: array operations, numerical accumulation, mathematical clarity.
-Fortran is the language scientific computation was built on, and it shows in how cleanly numerical algorithms read.

 ## 📜License:
 - Source code, HDL, and Logisim circuit files are licensed under the MIT License.